- Knife Crimes: an online knife crime resource offering advice and support

 If you are worried about your child

-It can be extremely worrying to think that your child is involved in something as dangerous as carrying a knife.
-The natural reaction may be to panic but this won’t help the situation and could push your child away.
-Your child will have probably talked about knives with their friends or hear a story about someone who carries a knife.
+It is worrying to think that your child is involved in something as dangerous as knife crime.
+The natural reaction may be to panic but this could push your child away.

 Know the facts

-We need to have honest conversations with our children about knives, discussing the law and the consequences of carrying a knife.
+Your child may have talked about knives with their friends or heard a story about someone who carries a knife.
+We should have conversations with our children about knives, discussing the law and the consequences of carrying a knife: